Wilfrid Laurier University Profile

 Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
 Below are examples of two awards available at Laurier:

 The Cherry Award is, by nomination only, open to all full-time and part-time students, both undergraduates and graduates, who self-identify as Aboriginal persons.
 These candidates must be serious about their studies, and must also be caring, actively involved members of Laurier’s Aboriginal student community.

 The Yethihretsay:rons Bursary is granted to a part-time or full-time self-identified Aboriginal student entering their first year at Wilfrid Laurier’s Brantford campus who demonstrates financial need.

-Check out Laurier’s scholarships and bursaries, or visit the Office of Aboriginal Initiatives or book an appointment with the Aboriginal Student Support Coordinator for information about financial aid to you.
+Check out Laurier’s scholarships and bursaries, or visit the Office of Indigenous Initiatives or book an appointment with the Aboriginal Student Support Coordinator for information about financial aid to you.

 Work Study Program and Part-Time Work

 The Work Study Program at Laurier can help eligible students to find part-time work at the university.
 Some of the jobs available to you might include helping professors with research or working at campus organizations, such as the Aboriginal Student Centre.